****** Skara Brae and Neolithic Science

 Whatever the case, the Watch-chamber was built after the drain was laid and was definitely conform the planning of House 1, thus contemporary.

-The inside of the chamber is 1.85m long and 0.75m wide (which is 5 by 2 fibula of 37 cm).
-So it is a deep narrow space for only one person to sit in, with a view which is framed by the walls and the probable roof of the chamber and thus shows only a limited segment of the night sky to the north.
+The inside of the chamber is 1.85m long and 0.75m wide (being 5 by 2 fibula of 37 cm).
+So it is a deep narrow space for only one person to sit in at the back stone bench, with a view which is framed by the walls and the probable roof of the chamber and thus shows only a limited segment of the night sky to the north.

-The Great Bear framed by a ‘window on the universe’ at summer solstice 3000BC
+The Great Bear framed by a ‘window on the universe’ at summer solstice 3000BCE

-Alpha Draconis at centre of double circle, outside the picture
+Alpha Draconis (former Pole Star Thuban) at centre of double circle, outside the picture

 In fact the Little Bear (Ursa Minor) would circle directly opposite the Great Bear, because Thuban (Alpha Draconis) lies exactly in between the closest and brighter stars of the two constellations.
 This way the seasons could be tracked by the disappearance of constellations and appearance of others in this window on the universe.